ang-zeyu/infisearch/docs/src/getting_started.md

 - You have some HTML files you want to index.
 - These HTML files are served in a static file server, and are linkable to.
 - You have an `<input>` element to attach a search dropdown to.
-  - For mobile devices, a fullscreen UI will show instead when this input element is focused.
+- For mobile devices, a fullscreen UI will show instead when this input element is focused.<br><br>

-> This documentation uses an alternative interface (try the search function!), which is covered [later](./search_configuration.md#ui-mode).
+  This documentation uses an alternative interface (try the search function!), which is covered [later](./search_configuration.md#ui-mode).
-> To preview the defaults, head on over [here](./getting_started_mdbook.md#preview), and click on the <kbd>Auto</kbd> button.
+  To preview the defaults, head on over [here](./search_configuration_themes.html).

 If you require more (e.g. indexing custom json files), have a look through here first, then head on over to the subsequent configuration pages.

 ## Installing the indexer

 There are two options here:
-- If you have the rust / cargo toolchains setup, simply run `cargo install morsels_indexer`!
+- If you have the rust / cargo toolchains setup, simply run `cargo install morsels_indexer --vers 0.1.0`.
 - Alternatively, the cli binaries are also available [here](https://github.com/ang-zeyu/morsels/releases).

 ## Running the indexer